Find out more about exams in the introductory phase and the specialization phase as well as about exam regulations.

 The specialization phase of your program begins in the second semester.

 Written examinations are taken during the examination period at the end of the semester.
 You may have to complete other assignments that count towards your grade, such as presentations or term papers, during the semester.
-Elective modules may include mid-term exams.

-Late Registration
+Late registration

-If you miss the registration deadline, you can still register up until around one week before the first examination period begins (the exact date will be published on the Student Services’ website).
-If you register after the registration period has closed, you will be charged a late registration fee of €10 for each exam.
+Late registration for an exam (for the regular (first) or alternate (second) examination date) is possible up to three days before the regular examination date via the portal.
 In order to prevent overlaps in the exam schedule, it is very important that you register during the official registration periods.
 If you register late, we cannot guarantee that your examinations will not overlap.

-Withdrawal from Examinations
+Withdrawal from examinations

-Unexcused and Excused Absences
+Unexcused and excused absences

 For more information, please read the Examination Regulations.